pymupdf/PyMuPDF-Utilities/examples/README.md

-`embedded-export.py` | Exports an embedded file from a PDF `embedded-import.py` | Embeds a new file into a PDF `embedded-list.py` | Lists embedded file infos of a PDF `extract-imga.py` | Extract images of a page to separate files `extract-imgb.py` | Extract images of a PDF to separate files `image-maintenance.py` | GUI to modify images in an existing PDF (new with v1.17.5) `ParseTab.py` | A function to parse tables within documents
+`embedded-export.py` | Exports an embedded file from a PDF `embedded-import.py` | Embeds a new file into a PDF `embedded-list.py` | Lists embedded file infos of a PDF `extract-imgb.py` | Extract images of a PDF to separate files `image-maintenance.py` | GUI to modify images in an existing PDF (new with v1.17.5) `ParseTab.py` | A function to parse tables within documents